 Museums

 Gran Museo del Mundo Maya - Dedicated to the Maya culture, it's the best in the world in it's kind.
+Please check availability on their website before you visit!

 Some other museums

-• Museo del Meteorito - Learn about the meteorite that impacted Chicxulub and the natural history of the region. (it's located in Progreso, 25 minutes away from Merida's downtown)
+- Museo del Meteorito - Learn about the meteorite that impacted Chicxulub and the natural history of the region. (it's located in Progreso, 25 minutes away from Merida's downtown)

-• Casa Museo Montes Molina - an old colonial mansion with stunning decor, it offers guided tours and has a great restaurant.
+- Casa Museo Montes Molina - an old colonial mansion with stunning decor, it offers guided tours and has a great restaurant.

-• Museo de la gastronomía Yucateca - a restaurant museum about local cuisine.
+- Museo de la gastronomía Yucateca - a restaurant/museum about local cuisine.

-• Museo de la Ciudad - about Merida's history and has temporary exhibits from local and foreign artists, free entrance.
+- Museo de la Ciudad - about Merida's history and has temporary exhibits from local and foreign artists, free entrance.

 Sports

-(Thanks for th recs u/Nonrefun and u/Fonsy94)
+(Thanks for some of the recs to u/Nonrefun and u/Fonsy94)

 Depending on the season in which you visit the city, there can be several festivals such as